 Prep Work for Using Galvanized Pipes

-- When you take the pipe pieces out of the packages, they are greasy and gross!
+- When you remove the pipe pieces from the packages, they are greasy and gross!
 Run a sink full of soapy water and wash each piece.
 Some have more grease than others and will need more soap to remove the grease.
 I like Dawn because it really does cut grease.
 Rinse and let dry.

 - While the spray paint is drying, cut your wood to length and stain it.
 I used a combination of stains to get a pretty color.
 This was my trick to avoid going to the store.